 If-Unmodified-Sinceuse this value to change the behavior of the request.

-- Makes the request conditional, and applies the method only if the stored resource doesn't match any of the given ETags.
-This is used to update caches (for safe requests), or to prevent to upload a new resource when one already exists.
+Makes the request conditional, and applies the method only if the stored resource doesn't match any of the given ETags.
+This is used to update caches (for safe requests), or to prevent uploading a new resource when one already exists.

-- Makes the request conditional, and expects the entity to be transmitted only if it has been modified after the given date.
+Makes the request conditional, and expects the resource to be transmitted only if it has been modified after the given date.
 This is used to transmit data only when the cache is out of date.

-- Makes the request conditional, and expects the entity to be transmitted only if it has not been modified after the given date.
+Makes the request conditional, and expects the resource to be transmitted only if it has not been modified after the given date.
 This ensures the coherence of a new fragment of a specific range with previous ones, or to implement an optimistic concurrency control system when modifying existing documents.

 Learn more about CORS here.